-\begin{remark} We have thus far assumed that we observe a balanced panel, i.e., all $n$ markets are fully observed over $T$ time periods.
-This is only for the simplicity of notation and exposition.
-All of the arguments in our paper extend immediately to the case in which each market $i=1,\dots,n$ is observed over a market-specific time period $T_i$. \end{remark}
+\begin{remark} We assume a balanced panel (i.e., all $n$ markets are fully observed over $T$ time periods) only for the simplicity of notation and exposition.
+Our arguments extend immediately to the case in which each market $i=1,\dots,n$ is observed for $T_i$ time periods. \end{remark}